henryw374/tempo/README.md

 * API based on mnemonics => lots of generated functions.
 * small feature set - aim for 80% of everyday date/time use cases.
 * totally ignore non-ISO8601 calendars.
-* data-literals - same ones as [time-literals](https://github.com/henryw374/time-literals) (iow just a new version of that library)
+* data-literals - same ones as [time-literals](https://github.com/henryw374/time-literals) (IOW just a new artifact from that project)

 ## Rationale